Synaptic plasticity: Long-term potentiation

+Spike-timing-dependent plasticity (STDP)

+Spike-timing-dependent plasticity (STDP) is a major and widely studied form of synaptic plasticity.
+It is when the precise timing of spikes in the presynaptic and postsynaptic neurons determines whether a synapse is strengthened or weakened.
+Generally, if a presynaptic neuron fires right before a postsynaptic neuron, the synapse is intensified.
+In contrast, if the presynaptic neuron fires after the postsynaptic neuron, the synapse is weakened.
+STDP provides a precise timing-based form of Hebbian learning that helps the brain form memories and coordinate neural activity.
+Additionally, STDP can occur at inhibitory synapses and is influenced by neuromodulators such as dopamine and acetylcholine.

+Homeostatic plasticity

+Homeostatic plasticity is a form of synaptic plasticity that stabilizes neural activity by modifying synaptic strength and neuronal excitability.
+This homeostatic mechanism is able to maintain network stability over time, unlike Hebbian plasticity which strengthens or weakens synapses based on activity patterns.
+Since this mechanism works to tune the ratio between excitatory and inhibitory synaptic inputs, it is especially important over developmental periods when circuits are maturing.
+Disruptions in homeostatic plasticity have been linked to neurological disorders.

 Synaptic strength

 The modification of synaptic strength is referred to as functional plasticity.
 Changes in synaptic strength involve distinct mechanisms of particular types of glial cells, the most researched type being astrocytes.

+Synapses are highly specialized structures that mediate communication between neurons.
+The establishment of changes in synaptic strength involves both the pre and post synaptic mechanisms.
+It also depends upon the movement and synthesis of receptors and other synaptic proteins.

 Computational use of plasticity

 Every kind of synaptic plasticity has different computational uses.

-Short-term facilitation has been demonstrated to serve as both working memory and mapping input for readout, short-term depression for removing auto-correlation.
-Long-term potentiation is used for spatial memory storage while long-term depression for both encoding space features, selective weakening of synapses and clearing old memory traces respectively.
-Forward spike-timing-dependent plasticity is used for long range temporal correlation, temporal coding and spatiotemporal coding.
+Short-term facilitation has been demonstrated to serve as both working memory and mapping input for readout, and short-term depression for removing auto-correlation.
+Long-term potentiation is used for spatial memory storage, while long-term depression is used for both encoding space features, selective weakening of synapses and clearing old memory traces respectively.
+Forward spike-timing-dependent plasticity is used for long range temporal correlation, and temporal and spatiotemporal coding.
 The reversed spike-timing-dependent plasticity acts as sensory filtering.